Sowlene/Docker_Tr/Readme.md

 Caution : if 403 errors appear please turn off "	CSRF Protection" in :
 "Manage Jenkins" -> "Configure Global security" -> "CSRF Protection"

+I change develop branch to see if it works.